Posts Tagged ‘Sherwin Williams’

 The home may be in the country, but we had to include all the modern amenities for comfort such as the remote controlled shades and black out curtains.
 Imagine waking up, pressing a button and seeing llamas and horses outside—such a dream!

-The owners’ bath is spa-like with a large soaking tub, walk in shower and double vanities.
+The spa-like primary bathroom features a soaking tub, walk-in shower, double vanities, and elegant stone hexagon flooring with a Carrara subway border.
 We kept the colors muted in here and let the tile design take center stage.

 Guest Suites